-X1 keeps the right to downgrade or ban any user for who we believe has provided inadequate, insufficient or wrong personal information or who is happened to be listed on a sanctions list.
-We keep the right to determine whether the provided information is adequate or sufficient for the needs of transactions making.
+X1 keeps the right to downgrade or ban any user for who we believe has provided inadequate, insufficient, or wrong personal information, or who is happened to be listed on a sanctions list.
+We keep the right to determine whether the provided information is adequate or sufficient for the needs of the transactions made.
 We keep the right to determine the appropriate verification for each and every customer.
-Without prior notice, we may terminate the registration of a user if the above mentioned cases are present.
+Without prior notice, we may terminate the registration of a user if the above-mentioned cases are present.
 We then may express a requirement for additional identity verification.

 If we suspect that an account is registered and operated under a false name, then X1 keeps the right to ultimately and immediately terminate the registration of the account in question.
 X1 does not need to inform the user in advance of actions of this sort.